als-computing/ArroyoXPS/README.md

 # Real Time AP-XPS Service
-This repository maintains a service that will integrate with Beamline Control System for the new Real Time Ambient Pressure XRay Photon Spectroscopy instrument at the ALS.
+This repository maintains a service that will the integrate with Beamline Control System for the new Real Time Ambient Pressure XRay Photon Spectroscopy instrument at the ALS.

 # Installation
 TBD